Skip to content

 • High flows / deep slots: 3.5–4.0 mm beads.

-• Low, clear water: 2.5–3.0 mm for natural drifts.
+• Low, clear water: 2.5–3.0 mm beads for more natural drifts.

 Best Flies for Summer Flows